18F/before-you-ship/_pages/security.md

 Most of the security practices have been integrated into the [ATO](../ato) portion of this guide.
 Here are a few pointers to get you started:

 * DevOps isn't a team at 18F, but a skillset.
 We are all responsible for the security and operations of our systems.
-* The security of our users information is of the utmost importance, even moreso when we hold [Personally Identifiable Information (PII)](../privacy/pii).
-This will have implications on the type of ATOs available to you and the necessity of a [Privacy Impact Assessment (PIA)](../privacy/pia).
+* The security of our users' information is paramount, even moreso when it is [Personally Identifiable Information (PII)](../privacy/pii).
+The types of information your system may process helps determine the type of ATOs available to you and whether or not you will need to conduct a [Privacy Impact Assessment (PIA)](../privacy/pia).
-* The majority of the types of scenarios you should be wary of are:
+* Be wary of systems that:
-    * trusting unsanitized information from the internet
+    * trust unsanitized information from the internet
-    * not encrypting both at rest and in transit
+    * do not encrypt data, both at rest and in transit
-    * privilege escalation
+    * may be subject to privilege escalation
     * other items from the [OWASP Top 10](https://www.owasp.org/index.php/Top_10_2013-Top_10)